 - butter – unsalted

 - vanilla pudding – I used the powder version and cooked it but you could make this recipe even easier by using pre made pudding.

-- whipping cream – I used the unsweetened version.
+- heavy whipping cream – I used the unsweetened version.
 If yours is sweetened, leave some of the sugar out.

 - granulated sugar – most people use icing sugar for their whipped cream but I like using granulated sugar, I think it tastes much better, the granulated sugar incorporates better into the whipping cream than icing sugar.